Kenneth C. Martis: Early life and education

 Martis was born in Toledo, Ohio in December 1945.
 His four grandparents and father were immigrants from the Slovakia region of Austria-Hungary.
 Martis obtained a B.Ed. degree from The University of Toledo in 1968 and a M.A. in geography from San Diego State College (later San Diego State University) in 1970.
 He then served two years as a United States Army Military Police Officer assigned to the 5th Special Forces Group, Fort Bragg, North Carolina, serving as Assistant Provost Marshal, John F. Kennedy Center for Military Assistance.
 After military service he entered the doctoral program in the Department of Geography at The University of Michigan.
 In 1975 he joined the faculty of West Virginia University and the next year received his Ph.D. in geography from the University of Michigan, studying under political geographer George Kish.

 Contributions to Political Geography

-Martis is the author or co-author of nine award-winning books on the United States Congress and American politics.
+Martis is the author or co-author of ten award-winning books on the United States Congress and American politics.
 The first book in his series of historical political atlases, The Historical Atlas of United States Congressional Districts: 1789-1983, was designated a Selected Reference Book by the journal College and Research Libraries and won the American Historical Association's Waldo G. Leland Prize for the best reference book in all fields of history for the period 1981-1986.
 This work is the first to map every congressional district and analyze every apportionment change for every state for all of United States history.
 Based on the archival work for this book, Martis and Ruth A. Rowles were awarded the 1984 Organization of American Historian's Charles Thomson Prize for their article "Mapping Congress: Developing a Geographic Understanding of American Political History."